 [potentially destructive] natural events such as … cell mutations, and deadly viruses were an integral part of the creation before human beings showed up.
 More specifically, God has created a dynamic world; earthquakes, volcanoes, glaciers, storms, bacteria, and viruses have their role to play in the world’s becoming…The potential for natural evil…was present from the beginning.”Terence Fratheim, Creation Untamed: The Bible, God, and Natural Disasters

 Like it or not, this world “lies in the power of the evil one [Satan]”.
 (1 John 5:19).
-We’re all dying and we’re going to continue to experience natural disasters, sickness and death throughout of short time on this earth.
-We know that God is just, He has never accepted or condoned the sin of His people; a price had to be paid.
+We’re all dying, and we’re going to continue to experience natural disasters, sickness and death throughout of short time on this earth.
+Although we know that God is just, He has never accepted or condoned the sin of His people; a price had to be paid.

 In his first letter to the believers in Corinth (1st Corinthians), Paul explains God’s plan to resurrect all who belong to Christ.
-As believers/Christians, we have nothing to fear from sickness and death.
+Therefore, as believers/Christians, we have nothing to fear from sickness and death.

-After been given some hyssop wine (hyssop was the plant used by the Israelites to brush lambs blood on the doorposts on the Passover during the Exodus) Jesus’ final words of “It is finished“, signify that the demands of God’s law had been met by his death; he was the perfect sacrifice.
+After being given some hyssop wine (hyssop was the plant used by the Israelites to brush lambs blood on the doorposts on the Passover during the Exodus), Jesus’ final words of “It is finished” signify that the demands of God’s law had been met by his death; he was the perfect sacrifice.
 The strength and sting of death and sin have been extirpated.
 “Christ, our Passover lamb, has been sacrificed.”
 (1 Corinthians 5:7).